doe300/VC4CL/doc/Images.md

 | CL_LUMINANCE | 1          | L          | (L, L, L, 1.0)       |

+#### Intel extension for packed YUV images
+[This extension](https://www.khronos.org/registry/OpenCL/extensions/intel/cl_intel_packed_yuv.txt) enables support for packed YUV image channel orders.
+At least the channel-order YUYV could be supported by a built-in VideoCore IV texture-type.
+The only channel-type supported for YUYV images is CL_UNORM_INT8.
+The border-color for YUV-images is (0.0f, 0.0f, 0.0f, 1.0f), same as e.g. CL_RGB.
+The pixel-data read is mapped to the components ( V, Y, U, 1.0 ).

 ### VideoCore IV texture types

 List of all texture types supported by the VideoCore IV hardware (Broadcom specification, table 18)